A generalization of Rasmussen's invariant, with applications to surfaces in some four-manifolds: A generalization of Rasmussen's invariant

 \subsection{Defining the $s$-invariant for links in $\SSr$}

 Let $R=\F$ be a field of characteristic not equal to $2$.
 Given a diagram $D$ of a null-homologous link $L\subset \SSr$, the deformed complex $\dKC{D}$ is $\q$-graded if we assign the variable $t$ in the ground ring a $\q$-grading of $\q(t):=-4$.
 In this way, when $t$ is set equal to $1$ the Lee complex $\LC{D}$ is a $\q$-filtered complex, and this filtration descends to the homology $\Lh{L}\cong \F^{|O(L)|}$.
+We denote the filtration level of $x \in \LC{D}$ by $\q(x)$.
+If $x$ is a cycle we also denote the filtration level of the homology class $[x]$ by $\q([x]) \geq \q(x)$.
 According to Theorem \ref{thm:oriented res is correct}, the orientation of $L$ gives rise to a specific diagram $\delta_o\in\LC[0]{D}$ whose corresponding Lee generator $\s_o\in\OLC[0]{D}$ generates one summand $\F_o$; similarly the opposite orientation $\bar{o}$ for $L$ (for which $L$ would still be null-homologous) also gives rise to a diagram $\delta_{\bar{o}}$ and Lee generator $\s_{\bar{o}}$ generating $\F_{\bar{o}}$.
-As in the work of Beliakova and Wehrli \cite{beliakova-wehrli} generalizing the arguments in \cite{Rasmussen}, we can make the following definition.
+As in the work of Beliakova and Wehrli \cite[Section 7.1]{beliakova-wehrli} generalizing the arguments in \cite{Rasmussen}, we can make the following definition.

 \begin{definition} Given a diagram $D$ of a null-homologous link $L\subset \SSr$ with orientation $o$ and opposite orientation $\bar{o}$, we define the \emph{$s$-invariant} of $D$ (with coefficients in $\F$) to be